antognini-google/audio_textures/README.md

 # Audio texture synthesis

+Our 2019 ICASSP paper can be found [at this link](assets/AudioTexturesPaper.pdf).
 Our poster at ICASSP 2019 can be found [at this link](assets/AudioTexturesPoster.pdf).

 ## [Comparison to baselines](baselines.md)